dwk-tesseract/dwk/README.md

-Dwk website and blog made with gatsby yeah
+Dwk website and blog made with gatsby